Satisfactory Academic Progress (SAP)

 Students cannot receive financial aid for credits in excess of 150% of the required credits for graduation in their degree program.
 For example, if your program requires 120 credits for graduation, you may not receive aid for more than 180 attempted credit hours (120 x 150%).
 This policy is in effect even if you change your major or are pursuing a second baccalaureate degree.

 If you exceed the maximum time frame, you may appeal to your regional director of financial aid for a one-time extension of aid eligibility only if you are within two full-time terms of completing your degree program and meeting the minimum GPA (2.0) standards.
-Confirmation of your ability to graduate within two full-time terms must be provided by your academic adviser or dean.
+Confirmation of your ability to graduate within two full-time terms must be provided by your academic advisor or dean.

 Students not meeting the minimum standards will be deemed ineligible for any future terms unless they successfully appeal.